On This Page

 Recoleta Cemetery

 One of the world's most beautiful cemeteries, with over 4,600 elaborate marble mausoleums housing Argentina's elite—including Eva Perón.
-Entry is free and it's open daily roughly 8am–5:45pm.
+Foreign visitors pay an entrance fee (price changes frequently with inflation).
+Open for tourist visits 09:00–17:00.
 Evita's tomb is in the Duarte family mausoleum (follow the signs or ask guards).
-Free guided tours in English run weekends around 11am.
+Guided tours available (free Spanish tours on some days).
 Allow 60–90 minutes to wander the labyrinth of neoclassical and art-nouveau tombs.
 The nearby Recoleta Cultural Center often has free art exhibits, and the area around the cemetery has upscale cafés perfect for people-watching.

 Palermo Parks & Neighborhoods

 Palermo is Buenos Aires' largest and trendiest neighborhood, split into sub-barrios.
 Palermo Soho has boutique shopping, street art, and trendy restaurants—wander Calle Honduras or Plaza Cortázar.
 Palermo Hollywood (north of the train tracks) is home to craft breweries, design shops, and nightlife.
 The Bosques de Palermo (Palermo Woods) offer green space, rose gardens, paddle boats on the lake, and weekend street fairs.
-The Japanese Garden charges a small entry fee (~$2) but is a peaceful oasis.
+The Japanese Garden charges a small entry fee (~$12–$14 / ARS 17,100–ARS 20,520 for non-residents) but is a peaceful oasis.
 Palermo is also the safest and most tourist-friendly neighborhood for accommodation.

 Teatro Colón & 9 de Julio Avenue

 The Teatro Colón opera house rivals Europe's finest with its seven-story interior, gilded balconies, and near-perfect acoustics.
-Guided tours (around US$10–$15 book online) run daily except Mondays and take about 50 minutes—they showcase the main hall, golden hall, and backstage areas.
-If you can catch a performance (ballet, opera, or classical concert), tickets start from US$15–$20 for upper balconies, though seats often sell out weeks ahead.
-The theater sits near the world's widest avenue, Avenida 9 de Julio, where the iconic Obelisco monument marks the city center—best viewed from ground level or from a café terrace.
+Guided tours (around $21 / ARS 30,780, book online) run daily and take about 50 minutes—they showcase the main hall, golden hall, and backstage areas.
+If you can catch a performance (ballet, opera, or classical concert), tickets start from $15–$21 / ARS 22,230–ARS 30,780 for upper balconies, though seats often sell out weeks ahead.
+The theater sits near the world's widest avenue, Avenida 9 de Julio (often cited as one of the world's widest at ~140m), where the iconic Obelisco monument marks the city center—best viewed from ground level or from a café terrace.

 Argentine Food & Football